THE ARK OF HIS COVENANT

 So they and all those with them went down alive into the pit; the earth closed over them, and they perished from among the assembly.
 (Numbers 16:32,33)

 Spiritual ambition, the desire to be preeminent among the servants of the Lord, is close to the spirit of Satan.

 For you have said in your heart: ‘I will ascend into heaven, I will exalt my throne above the stars of God; I will also sit on the mount of the congregation on the farthest sides of the north; (Isaiah 14:13)

 “I will exalt my throne above the stars of God.”

 Even the Lord’s disciples argued among themselves, each seeking to be greater than the others.

-But they held their peace: for by the way they had disputed among themselves, who should be the greatest.
+But they kept silent, for on the road they had disputed among themselves who would be the greatest.
 (Mark 9:34)

 The Lord Jesus was murdered because of the envy of spiritually ambitious leaders.

-For he knew that for envy they had delivered him.
+For he knew that they had handed Him over because of envy.
 (Matthew 27:18)

 Throughout the Christian Era ambitious spiritual people have tortured and murdered other believers who appeared, for one reason or another, to be preventing their rise to ever higher levels of power and prestige.